waigania13/carmen/README.md

 `carmen.geocode()` can also be called with a pair of coordinates in the form `lon,lat` to do "reverse" geocoding.
 The result data is identical for a reverse geocoding query.

+### carmen.context(longitude: number, latitude: number, maxtype, callback: function)

+Reverse-geocode a point on the earth, calling `callback` with `(err, results)`

+### carmen.index(source: tilelive source, docs: array, callback: function)

+Given `source` as a tilelive source, `docs` as an array of documents to index, and `callback` being called with `(err)` argument indicating any errors, use Carmen to write a new geocodable index to the source.

 ## Indexes